 Although some may have been on hiatus during the pandemic, brick-and-mortar business locations aren’t dead.
 Consumers still want – and need – to visit physical locations these days to get things done.
-That’s why your business needs to invest in local SEO – no matter if you’re a global company with chains worldwide or a smaller, niche brand.
+That’s why your business needs to partner with a local and affordable SEO company – no matter if you’re a global company with chains worldwide or a smaller, niche brand.
 Continue reading

 Google SERPs are like a mosh pit at a heavy metal music festival – not only is it crowded, it can also be brutal.
 It may seem impossible to work your way up the results pages, especially when you operate in a competitive or niche space, however, it is possible.
 We’re going to jump right in and teach you about the top 4 reasons your website may not be ranking high on SERPs and what you can do about it.
 Continue reading